huntrar/cliquery/README.md

 ## Installation
 * `pip install cliquery`
 * [Sign up](https://developer.wolframalpha.com/portal/apisignup.html) for a WolframAlpha API key.
-* Enter your API key and choice of browser in .cliqrc (cygwin users should enter `cygwin` as their browser)
+* Enter your API key and choice of browser in .cliqrc (cygwin users should enter `cygwin` as their browser).
+An example .rc file is available in cliquery/.cliqrc

 ## Usage
 usage: cliquery.py [-h] [-s] [-f] [-o] [-w] [-d] [-b] [-v] [QUERY [QUERY ...]]